Representatives of Brussels-based offices leading the work of the Climate Adaptation Taskforce.

 The Climate Adaptation Task Force drives and structures ERRIN's work on Mission Adaptation - building on ERRIN’s previous activities whilst engaging members in current opportunities and activities under the Mission.
 Further, the Task Force supports in steering the work of ERRIN's Mission Adaptation projects, while also addressing topics relevant to the local and regional implementation of the Mission.

-Climate change is one of the most urgent and significant threats facing cultural heritage globally today, with the negative impacts of climate change impacting on the structural integrity of cultural
+Climate change is one of the most urgent and significant threats to cultural heritage worldwide, with increasingly severe impacts compromising the structural integrity of heritage sites.
+At the same

 This event shall look into the potential of a sustainable blue economy to contribute to growth and jobs in the EU.
 It will discuss which sectors will be particularly crucial to ensure the EU’s competitiveness (from maritime transport to offshore energy and blue biotechnology), how innovation (such as advanced materials or AI) will be changing the sector and how this development can be supported at EU level.